enthought/traitsui/docs/source/traitsui_user_manual/intro.rst

 #.
 The program can explicitly set **ETSConfig.toolkit**.
 It must do this before
    importing from any other Enthought Tool Suite component, including traits.
 For example, at the beginning of a program::

        from traits.etsconfig.api import ETSConfig
        ETSConfig.toolkit = 'wx'

 #.
 The user can specify a -toolkit flag on the command line of the program.
 #.
 The user can define a value for the ETS_TOOLKIT environment variable.

+.. warning:: The default order of toolkits will change in TraitsUI 5.0 to prefer 'qt4' over 'wx'.

 .. _structure-of-this-guide: